The Army has announced plans for an improved main battle tank it expects will be battlefield-ready by early next decade.

 While an Abrams can power through most challenging terrain, fuel trucks sometimes can’t.

 “The war in Ukraine has highlighted a critical need for integrated protections for Soldiers, built from within instead of adding on,” Maj.
+Gen. Glenn Dean, program executive officer for Ground Combat Systems, said in the Army statement.

 The article is not finished.
 Click on the next page to continue.